HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Abstract

 To avoid this limitation, a sparsity-preserving spectral transformation is applied instead.
 The modified operator maps each eigenvalue $\lambda$ of $\bm{L}$ to $\exp(\lambda\,\tau)$, see figure~\ref{fig:eigenvalue_compute}.
 After this mapping, the eigenvalues with the largest magnitude, to which the Arnoldi iteration converges most rapidly, correspond to eigenvalues in the right half-plane of the original operator.
 As a result, the iteration preferentially retrieves the most unstable modes of $\bm{L}$.
 The transformation is approximated as

 where $M$ and $\tau$ are parameters to be chosen.

-The key to this transformation is to preserve accurately the eigenvalue structure so that the mapping $\lambda \rightarrow \exp(\lambda\,\tau)$ can be reverted.
+The key to this transformation is to preserve accurately the eigenvalue structure so that the mapping $\lambda \rightarrow \exp(\lambda\,\tau)$ can be inverted by selecting the correct logarithm branch.
 The approximation error is controlled via the parameters $M$ and $\tau$:

 For maximum accuracy, $M$ should be increased and $\tau$ decreased.
 However, increasing $M$ raises the computational cost, while reducing $\tau$ causes the transformed eigenvalues to cluster together, slowing the convergence of the Arnoldi iteration.
-A good estimate of $\tau$ is given by the CFL-limited timestep $\tau\approx \Delta t_{\text{CFL}}$ such that $\text{CFL} = \tau \max(|\lambda_i|)$.
+A good estimate of $\tau$ is given by the CFL-limited time step $\tau\approx \Delta t_{\text{CFL}}$ such that $\text{CFL} = \tau \max(|\lambda_i|)$.
 Introducing this estimate yields

 so that the error in a converged eigenvalue satisfies

 where $\lambda$ is the true eigenvalue and $\lambda^*$ the eigenvalue retrieved by the Arnoldi iteration.
 In practice, we observed that setting $\tau$ with $\text{CFL} = \tfrac{1}{2}$ and $M = 5$ yields well-converged eigenvalues at a reasonable computational cost.